Last Updated on July 12, 2021 by Grow with Bovees

 This gives gardeners plenty of time to get their weed control gear together and apply pre-emergent herbicides at the correct time, or organic options such as gluten meal.
 Forsythia’s peak bloom time also happens to be exactly when crabgrass germinates, which is followed by other pesky lawn weeds at different times throughout the spring, summer, and fall.

-Another reason forsythia is a favorite for many homeowners is that its bright yellow flowers are one of the first things to appear in early spring.
-Forsythia’s cheery yellow flowers make it a great addition to a home garden, or near a window, door or walkway.
+Another reason this early flowering shrub is a favorite for many homeowners is that its bright yellow flowers are one of the first things to appear in late winter or early spring.
+Forsythia’s cheery yellow flowers and arching habit make it a great addition to a home garden, or near a window, door or walkway.

 Reasons to Prune Forsythia Shrubs

 Pruning however is widely considered a daunting task in gardening but is well worth the effort.
-Adding to this, pruning forsythia is much easier than other shrubs, given that it grows fast, hence any errors are temporary, and can be fixed in subsequent years.
+Adding to this, pruning forsythia is much easier than other shrubs, given that it shows rapid growth, hence any errors are temporary, and can be fixed in a single season.

-Renovation pruning of old forsythia is possibly the best way to revive the forsythia plant and should be completed before mid-July or when it gets really rangy-looking.
-Further, given that the flowers are its only ornamental trait, it is important to prune forsythia after it finishes blooming for next season’s optimal flowering potential.
+Renovation pruning of an overgrown forsythia is possibly the best way to revive the forsythia plant and should be completed before mid-July or when it gets really rangy-looking.
+Further, given that the yellow blooms are its only ornamental trait, it is important to prune forsythia after it finishes blooming for next season’s optimal flowering potential.